prettydiff/simple/readme.md

    - `if (x > 1) {myBoolean: true;}`
 * **let** - A function implicitly available to every block and function for declaration of references where those references can be reassigned to a different value of the same data type.
 * **null** - A global reserved reference to a null value.
-* **return** - Terminates and exits a block.
-In the case of a function a statement starting with the return keyword is the value returned from the function.
+* **return** - A function that terminates and exits a block.
+In the case where the block is a function a single value or any type may be passed into the return function, which is the function's returned value.
+For blocks that aren't functions the value passed into the return function is ignored.
+   - `return(myValue);`
 * **Store** - The global utility allowing data containers and features upon them.
 * **until** - Part of a `do`/`until` loop separating the loop's block from its breaking expression.